The Devil's Plan: Day 4 Prize Match: Scale Game

 In the fourth prize match, players are separated into groups of two to three and placed in separate rooms.
 They must jointly determine the mass of five differently colored blocks that each weigh between 1g and 20g.
 In turn, each room may add cubes to virtual scales.
 All rooms will see whether the actions result in the scale tilting one way, the other, or being balanced.
 When the scale is balanced, players have an opportunity to guess the five weights.
 One value is given to start.
 The prize match failed.

 Day 5 Main Match: Laying Grass

 The fifth main match is played on a 30x30 grid.
 Players play take turns selecting polyominos to add to their territory.
 Each piece must touch one of their existing pieces and may not touch any other player's territory.
 Players who surround key squares gain beneficial actions such as the ability to steal from or block another player.
 Pieces are awarded or deducted according to the largest complete square within the player's territory.

+In a betrayal by Ha Seok-jin, Cho Yeonwoo was eliminated at the end of this match.

 Day 5 Prize Match: Montage

 In the fifth prize match, players watch a slideshow of portrait photos.
 Each shows for 3 seconds.
 As soon as a duplicate photo is shown, at least one player must buzz in.
-The group has a limited number of erroneous buzzes allowed before the prize match ends in success.
+The group has a limited number of erroneous buzzes allowed before the prize match ends.
+The players were successful.